 At least 50 hours of cross-country flight time as pilot in command, of which at least 10 hours must be in airplanes for an instrument — airplane rating; and

 A total of 40 hours of actual or simulated instrument time on the areas of operation of this section, to include–

 At least 15 hours of instrument flight training from an authorized instructor in the aircraft category for which the instrument rating is sought;

-At least 3 hours of instrument training that is appropriate to the instrument rating sought from an authorized instructor in preparation for the practical test within the 60 days preceding the date of the test.
+At least 3 hours of instrument training that is appropriate to the instrument rating sought from an authorized instructor in preparation for the practical test within the 2 calendar-months preceding the date of the test.

 How Much Does it Cost?

 Training costs will vary depending on the individual student’s level of commitment and skill.
 The largest variable that affects the final cost is the number of flight hours required to earn the Instrument Rating.